JinhwiPark/DepthPrompting/README.md

 ## Data Preparation

+### Pretrained Weight and Data Split for NYU & KITTI
+Download the weight files and json files at 원드라이브

 ### NYU Depth V2 data Preparation
 Please download the preprocessed NYU Depth V2 dataset in HDF5 formats provided by Fangchang Ma.
 ```bash